AlexBurnes/pre-push/progress.md

   - **COMPLETED**: Version bumped to v1.6.1 for include functionality fix
 - **Library Updates**: Updated core dependencies to latest stable releases
   - **COMPLETED**: Updated buildfab library from v0.16.9 to v0.17.0 for latest features and improvements
+- **COMPLETED**: Variable interpolation enhancement with comprehensive documentation and implementation
+  - **COMPLETED**: Updated docs/Project-specification.md with comprehensive variable documentation
+  - **COMPLETED**: Updated docs/Implementation-summary.md with complete variable reference
+  - **COMPLETED**: Implemented build-type and version-type variables using version library integration
+  - **COMPLETED**: Fixed variable interpolation by passing variables to buildfab SimpleRunner
+  - **COMPLETED**: All variables now work correctly with proper interpolation
+- **COMPLETED**: Updated version-go library from v1.3.0 to v1.4.0 with new methods
+  - **COMPLETED**: Confirmed new GetVersionType and GetBuildType methods are available
+  - **COMPLETED**: Updated integration code to use official library methods
+  - **COMPLETED**: Improved accuracy and consistency with CLI commands
+  - **COMPLETED**: Build type and version type now use official library logic
   - **COMPLETED**: Updated version-go library from v1.1.1 to v1.2.5 for enhanced version detection and stability
   - **COMPLETED**: All tests passing with updated libraries and race detection enabled
   - **COMPLETED**: Version bumped to v1.6.14 for library updates (2025-10-05)